Skip to main content Skip to local navigation

 Students can apply to the Athletic Therapy Certificate Program in the winter term of their second year in the KINE program.
 Note the pre-requisites for applying.
 Find more information on the webpage about Admissions and Application

-After completing the certificate, students are eligible to take the National certification exam through the Canadian Athletic Therapists Association (CATA).
-For more information, visit CATA Website - Education and Certification.
-After passing the exam, a wide variety of job opportunities are available (Careers in Athletic Therapy).
+After completing the certificate, students are eligible to take the National Certification Exam through the Canadian Athletic Therapists Association (CATA).
+After passing the exam, you use the title Certified Athletic Therapist and a wide variety of job opportunities are available from professional sport to private sports medicine clinics to varsity settings and much more.
 Check out our alumni video to see where some of our graduates work (Video on Athletic Therapy Alumni).

 Applicants must have achieved a minimum cumulative grade point average of 5.00 (C+) and a minimum grade of C+ in the prerequisite courses: KINE 2011, KINE 2031 and KINE 2495.